-Microaggressions are brief, everyday interactions that send denigrating messages to people, which are subtle and insidious, often leaving the victim confused, distressed and frustrated and the perpetrator oblivious of the offense they have caused.
+Microaggressions are brief, everyday interactions that send denigrating messages to people, which are subtle and insidious, often leaving the victim confused, distressed and frustrated and the perpetrator oblivious of the offence they have caused.
 Microaggressions can be intentional or unintentional.

 Intent is not the same as impact, and a throw-away comment or joke can have a huge impact on another person.
 It is everyone’s responsibility to think about the impact that their words might have on someone else.